-4.6 GFtoPK
+4.5 GFtoPK

-TEX uses only the TFM file, which METAFONT will produce if it's in a font-making mode.
-(The METAFONT book, Appendix F.) Most DVI drivers read the PK font format, but METAFONT makes a GF (Generic Font) file.
+TEX uses only the TFM file, which METAFONT will produce if it is in a font-making mode.
+(The META-FONTbook, Appendix F.) Most DVI drivers read the PK font format, but METAFONT makes a GF (Generic Font) file.
 So we need also to apply the GFtoPK utility:

-'''

 gftopk myfile10.300gf

-'''